Frequently Asked Questions

 Yes, there are venom peptides already on the market such as Byetta®, Echistatin and Prialt® but also venoms have been used in the discovery of other drugs such as Angiotensin Converting Enzyme (ACE) inhibitors like Captopril®, and peptomimetics like Eptifibatide.

-What is the Nagoya Protocol on Biodiversity and how does it affect me?
+What is the Nagoya Protocol on Biodiversity?

 Entering into force on 12 October 2014, The Nagoya Protocol on Access and Benefit-sharing is an international agreement which aims at sharing the benefits arising from the utilization of genetic resources in a fair and equitable way.